In its creation of communities, it strives to design developments which attract a broad range of residents.

 We now also promote the bag collection schemes on behalf of both providers amongst all residents in our houses, where the banks are unavailable.

 Customer ‘Welcome’ boxes continue to include ‘green’ items, including reusable shopping bags and reusable flasks.

-One of our new sites in Crewe will see wooden swift boxes being implemented in the eaves of the houses, and hedgehog access plan routes through the garden fences in order to accommodate the existing wildlife.
+A number of our sites include wooden swift boxes in the eaves of the houses, and hedgehog access plan routes through the garden fences in order to accommodate the existing wildlife.

 Some of our houses in Merseyside and all our apartment schemes feature solar panels fitted to the roofs.
 The solar panels will provide energy to the houses/communal areas should energy be required whilst it is also being generated.

-At some of our newer developments, in particular Prince’s Gardens in Sheffield and Empyrean in Salford, we have the availability of car charging points for our customers to use.
+At some of our newer developments, we have the availability of car charging points for our customers to use.
 All new homes are built with internal wiring for EV chargers, and points can be fitted at resident request.